 I really mean it when I say to be honest, consistent, dedicated, motivated and determined.
 Being a TPR it takes a lot of effort to work for others and then come back to your room and study for yourself.
 I used to hardly get time for my studies but the little time that I got for myself I tried to make use of it to the fullest.
 Had I not been honest with myself, I couldn’t have done any good either to myself or for my batch.

-5. Don’t forget to work on your personality (communication skills, attitude, and body language)
+Now comes the most important aspect of cracking an interview. - Don’t forget to work on your personality (communication skills, attitude, and body language)

 Do improve your communication skills.
 Your attitude in which you talk to people and the body language that you portray in front of an interviewer.
 It matters the most.
 A company is not just hiring you because you can code or you are technically sound.
 They also look at your overall personality, attitude and communication skills, because they want to see if you can fit into their company culture or not, because you will not always be working alone.
 You will at some point in time work in teams and directly with clients.
 So if you are not up to the mark in these aspects, you might get rejected.
 No matter how technically sound you are.